openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 > **NOTE**: Make sure you set environment variables first by running `<INSTALL_DIR>/setupvars.sh` (or `setupvars.bat` for Windows).
 Otherwise the `OpenVINO_DIR` variable will not be configured properly to pass `find_package` calls.
 You can also specify additional build options, e.g., to build a CMake project on Windows with a specific build tools.
 For details, refer to the [CMake page](https://cmake.org/cmake/help/latest/manual/cmake.1.html#manual:cmake(1)).

+## Run Your Application

+Congratulations, you have made your first application with OpenVINO™ toolkit, now you may run it.

+This page showed how to implement a typical inference pipeline with OpenVINO.
+See the [OpenVINO Samples](Samples_Overview.md) page or the [Open Model Zoo Demos](https://docs.openvino.ai/latest/omz_demos.html) page for specific examples of how OpenVINO pipelines are implemented for applications like image classification, text prediction, and many others.

 ## Additional Resources